Survival Kit Paracord | What it’s Used For | How Much You Need

-Paracord is a popular item for an emergency survival kit.
-There are lots of practical uses for cordage and it’s pretty much mandatory to have a length thereof in a preparedness kit.
+There are lots of practical uses for paracord and it’s pretty much mandatory to have a length of it in a emergency kit.

-Each time that I put together a kit or go through an existing kit, I ask myself the same question!
-So, what’ the answer??
+Each time that I put together a kit or go through an existing kit, I ask myself the same question, how much paracord do I need?

-You do have at least ‘some’ cordage right?
+You do have at least ‘some’ cordage in your kit, right?

-Before we can figure out how much paracord, or whatever cordage that you choose to include, we need to apply some logic as to what we might use it for.
+Before we can figure out how much or what length of paracord to bundle in your survival kit, we need to consider what we might use it for.

 Note: Paracord (cordage) is one of The 5 C’s Of Survivability

-What might be the most likely uses, given the nature (purpose) of your specific survival kit?
+What might be the most likely uses, given the purpose of your specific survival kit?